irods/irods/docs/manual/upgrading.md

 Migrating from iRODS 3.3.x (run-in-place) to iRODS 4.0+ is not supported with an automatic script.
 There is no good way to automate setting the new configuration options (resource hierarchies, server_config.json, etc.) based solely on the state of a 3.3.x system.
 In addition, with some of the new functionality, a system administrator may choose to implement some existing policies in a different manner with 4.0+.

-<span style="color:red">For these reasons, the following manual steps should be carefully studied and understood before beginning the upgrade process.</span>
+<span style="color:red">For these reasons, the following manual steps should be carefully studied and understood before beginning the migration process.</span>

 1. Port any existing custom development to plugins: Microservices, Resources, Authentication
 2. Make a backup of the iCAT database, and all iRODS configuration files: core.re, core.fnm, core.dvm, server.config, custom rulefiles, server's .irodsEnv